Last updated on December 19th, 2023 at 03:48 pm

 In a recent report by The Punch, it’s gathered that the investors stormed the Akper Aku Stadium, Makurdi Benue State capital, expecting a reward for their investment.
 They were disappointed as officials of Inksnation were nowhere to be found.

 We gathered that the investors stormed the stadium from different parts of the state as early as 6 am had come to receive items for Christmas from a Ponzi scheme, known as Inksnation.

-Some of those who wanted incentive for their investment had registered with N2,000 each and were to receive N12,000 in three instalments in cash or consumables for their investment.
+Some of those who wanted incentives for their investment had registered with N2,000 each and were to receive N12,000 in three instalments in cash or consumables for their investment.

 There are different plans on the Inksnation official site.

 As promised the investors were directed to assemble at Akper Aku Stadium, Makurdi to collect their reward but, unfortunately, no official of the purported investment scheme came and no explanation was given.

 Some of the victims of the scam said they were disappointed as there was no official statement from the fraudulent organisation whose founder Omotade-Sparks Sewanu was declared wanted by Nigeria’s anti-graft agency sometime in November 2020.